 naevus: from the Latin naevus, meaning ‘spot, mark on skin, blemish’, in allusion to the large sexually dichromatic blotch on the flank.

-Known only from southern (peninsular) Thailand with the type series originating from a swamp some 83 km north of Surat Thani city, Surat Thani province.
+Known only from southern (peninsular) Thailand with the type series originating from a swamp north of Surat Thani city, Surat Thani province.
 It’s been recorded at additional locations, all within the lower Tapi river drainage on the Gulf of Thailand slope of the Malay Peninsula.